 Thanks for reading!
 Have we covered all the important points?
 Let us know if we can make it even better:

-- Was the aged care cover letter sample helpful for applying for a job in Australia?
+- Was the aged care cover letter sample helpful for applying for a job?

 - Do the tips apply to cover letters for an aged care nurse, or aged care personal care assistants with no experience?